 The Resolution Project

-The Resolution Project provided $100,000 total in seed funding for select CGI U 2015 students through the Resolution Social Venture Challenge (SVC).
+The Resolution Project will provide $100,000 total in seed funding across select CGI U 2016 undergraduate students through the Resolution Social Venture Challenge (SVC).
 The SVC is a competition designed to identify and support young people from around the world who offer innovative solutions to pressing global challenges.
-A social venture may be a for-profit or non-profit initiative, as long as it will be sustainable and have a measurable social impact.
+A social venture may be a for-profit or nonprofit initiative, as long as it will be sustainable and have a measurable social impact.
 Students who are awarded funding for their commitments will also be named Resolution Fellows, and will receive ongoing mentorship, pro bono services, and robust support.